Meadow: Human intervention

 Artificially or culturally conceived meadows emerge from and continually require human intervention to persist and flourish.
 In many places, the natural, pristine populations of free-roaming large grazers are either extinct or very limited due to human activities.
 This reduces or removes their natural influence on the surrounding ecology and results in meadows only being created or maintained by human intervention.
 Existing meadows could potentially and gradually decline, if unmaintained by agricultural practices.
 Humankind has influenced the ecology and the landscape for millennia in many parts of the world, so it can sometimes be difficult to discern what is natural and what is cultural.
 Meadows are one example.
 However, meadows seem to have been sustained historically by naturally occurring large grazers, which kept plant growth in checked and maintained the cleared space.

 As extensive farming like grazing is diminishing in some parts of the world, the meadow is endangered as a habitat.
 A number of research projects attempt to restore natural meadow habitats by reintroducing natural, large grazers.
-These includes deer, elk, goat, wild horse, etc. depending on the location.
+These include deer, elk, goat, wild horse, etc. depending on the location.
 A more exotic example with a wider scope is the European Tauros Programme.

 Some environmental organization recommend converting lawns to meadows by stopping or reducing mowing.
 They claim that meadows can better preserve biodiversity, water, reduce the use of fertilizers.
-For example, in 2018 environmental organizations with the support of the Department for Environment Food and Rural Affairs of England, concerned by the decline in the number of bees worldwide, in the first day of Bees' Needs Week 2018 (9-15 July) give some recommendation how to preserve bees.
+For example, in 2018 environmental organizations with the support of the Department for Environment Food and Rural Affairs of England, concerned by the decline in the number of bees worldwide, in the first day of Bees' Needs Week 2018 (9–15 July) give some recommendation how to preserve bees.
 The recommendations include 1) growing flowers, shrubs, and trees, 2) letting the garden grow wild, 3) cutting grass less often, 4) leaving insect nest and hibernation spots alone, and 5) using careful consideration with pesticides.

 Impact of tourism

 The impact of human activity has been noted to increase degradation of meadow soil.
 This has contributed to landslides in Sholas.
-E.g due to skiing activities and urbanization, the meadows of the town of Zakopane, Poland, were noted to have altered soil compositions.
+E.g. due to skiing activities and urbanization, the meadows of the town of Zakopane, Poland, were noted to have altered soil compositions.
 The soil's organic material had faded away and was affected due to the chemicals from the artificial melting water from the snow and skiing machinery.

 Meadows and climate change

 Ecological consequences

 Climate changes impact temperature precipitation patterns worldwide.
 The effects are regionally very different but generally, temperatures tend to increase, snowpacks tend to melt earlier and many places tend to become drier.
 Many species respond to these changes by slowly moving their habitat upwards.
 The increased elevation decreases mean temperatures and thus allows for species to largely maintain their original habitat.
 Another common response to changed environmental conditions are phenological adaptations.
 These include shifts in the timing of germination or blossoming.
-Other examples include for example changing migration patterns of birds of passage.
+Other examples include changing migration patterns of birds of passage.
 These adaptations are primarily influenced by three drivers: